thisisignitedoreo/sppite/README.md

 # sppite
-sppline 2 alternative client that does not suck (as much)
+spplice 2 alternative client that does not suck (as much)

-_i got so bored hacking sppline 2 i decided to remake it from scratch_
+_i got so bored hacking spplice 2 i decided to remake it from scratch_

 ## features
 pros:
 - allows selecting any portal 2 path (wink wink)
 - shit fast
-- supports any sppline 2 mod (as far as i tested)
+- supports any spplice 2 mod (as far as i tested)   <br />
-  note: sppline 2 has something called jsInterface, i did not implement that, but, i did not see any mods with it
+  note: spplice 2 has something called jsInterface, <br />
+  i did not implement that, but, i did not see any  <br />
+  mods with it
 - has built in repository browser